-The second measure is stock prices of banks.
-Stock prices are indicators that reflect the market valuation of banks.
-While ratios of NPLs are backward-looking, stock prices are forward-looking.
-The forward-looking market valuation of the bank is sometimes volatile and deviates from its economic value.
+benchmark year is 1990, after which Japanese stock prices started to collapse.
+The relative stock valuation is thus an indicator of how the bank's market valuation had changed after the prolonged leak of speculative bubbles.
+While the ratios of NPLs are backward-looking, stock prices are forward-looking.
+The forward-looking market valuation of a bank is sometimes volatile, and can deviate from its real economic value.
 However, the forward-looking measure has a preferable property, since what matters to the firm is the availability of the bank's help if it gets into financial distress.

-The third measure is information on bank failures.
-Bank failures arise in an extreme case where the bank health deteriorated dramatically.
-The number of bank failures was, however, highly limited even during the period of financial turbulence in Japan.
+The third measure is bank failures.
+Bank failures arise in extreme cases in which bank health has deteriorated dramatically.
+However, the number of bank failures was highly limited.
+In addition, during the period of financial turbulence in Japan, small firms could get financial support from the government when their main banks failed.
 The measure may thus capture the impacts of catastrophic but very rare events on bank health deterioration.
 For comparison, we also explore the impacts of defaults of parent companies and major trade partners in the following analysis.
-For smaller firms, loans from parent companies and other major trading partners sometimes substitute short-term bank loans.
+For smaller firms, loans from parent companies and other major trading partners sometimes substitute for short-term bank loans.
 The comparison might focus on the health deterioration impacts of substitutable loan suppliers.